 • Credit score: The creditor must review the credit history of each person on the loan.
 The credit score required to get a loan can depend upon the type of program being considered and the interest rate offered.
 See the minimum credit score for a mortgage loan

-The ability to repay rule requires the lender to use third party documents to make the good faith determination of the ability to repay the loan.
+The borrower risk assessment requires the lender to use third party documents to make the good faith determination of the ability to payback the loan.
 The rule mandates the lender keep evidence of ability to repay for three years.

 Does the Qualified Mortgage Rule Matter?